Sign up to our Newsletter

 Here are the top law schools in California:

-Law School US News Ranking Acceptance Rate Median LSAT Median GPA Bar Passage Rate
+Law School Name Our Best California Law School Ranking Acceptance Rate Median LSAT Score Median GPA First-Time Bar Passage Rate

 1. Stanford University